ericapinkham/Insight_DE_GUS/README.md

 # Insight Data Engineering Project 18B

 ## Project Idea (1-sentence):
-Monitor package usage and discussion to enable content creators insights into new and trending packages.
+Monitor package usage and discussion to enable content creators to gain insights into new and trending packages.

 ## What is the purpose, and most common use cases?
 Provide an analytics dashboard monitoring of package usage and mentions in social media to gain insights into popularity of packages.